Four diverse college students sitting outside with notebooks, eating salads

 6 Ways to Live a Healthy Lifestyle in College

-Sometimes all the pressure and partying in college can impede student health.
-Here are some simple ways you can stay healthy so you can work hard and play hard.
+Sometimes all the pressure and partying in college can impede your health.
+Here are some simple ways to stay healthy so you can work hard and play hard.

 1. Make workouts a part of your routine